How To Open A Bank Account In Mexico

 • Some landlords will require payment through a local bank transfer.
 Paying cash may not be an option.

-• Save money on international withdrawal fees from any ATMs you are withdrawing money from. (unless you have a bank account that doesn’t charge for international withdrawals)
+• Save money on international withdrawal fees from any ATMs you are withdrawing money from.
+(Unless you have a bank account that doesn’t charge for international withdrawals, such as Capital One 360 or Charles Schwab)

 • Many retailers only accept bank transfers or cash.
-So, you’ll either need to withdraw a large sum for expensive purchases or have a Mexican bank account.
+You’ll either need to withdraw a large sum for expensive purchases or have a Mexican bank account.
 (You can’t always pay with your credit card.)

-• Being able to buy things through MercadoLibre or Amazon Mexico.
+• Being able to buy things through online retailers like MercadoLibre or Amazon Mexico.

-• If you need to send yourself a large amount of money, you’ll need a reliable bank account to safely and economically do so.
-Sending yourself a large amount of money through services like Western Union will eat a large chunk of your cash in commission fees.
+• If you want to send yourself a large amount of money, you’ll need a reliable bank account to safely and economically do so since services like Western Union will eat a large chunk of your cash in commission fees.

 On the other hand, I know people pay with cash or their credit card for one or all of these services.
 They have never opened a bank account in Mexico and have zero fees for withdrawing money from an ATM in Mexico.

-Most people who chose to keep their banks in their home country as their sole bank has found that they get a better exchange rate from their bank back home.
-Plus, it might be the best option for you if you don’t get charged on international ATMs or international transactions.
+Most people who choose to keep their banks in their home country as their sole bank have found that they get a better exchange rate from their bank back home.
+Plus, it might be the best option if you don’t get charged on international ATMs or international transactions.

-*tip: when withdrawing from an international ATM, check your home country’s exchange rate and the local bank exchange rate.
-If your home bank’s exchange rate is better, make sure you decline the local banks’ exchange rate.
+*Tip: When withdrawing from an international ATM, check your home country’s exchange rate and the local bank exchange rate.
+If your home bank’s exchange rate is better, which it usually is, make sure you decline the local banks’ exchange rate when the ATM asks.

 Documents You’ll Need To Open A Bank Account in Mexico